-A process is an instance of a computer program that is being executed.
+A process is an instance of an executed computer program.
 Processes serve as containers that host services.
 When you look at processes you see topology information, whereas services give you code-level insight.
 For example, you might have a Tomcat process that hosts a web application in the form of a server-side service.
 While processes are host-centric—associated with a single machine in your environment—services are request-centric and therefore typically span across multiple machines in a data center.

 A set of processes that perform the same function across multiple hosts.
 For example, you might have a cluster of servers with each server running the same process in support of multiple hosts.

-An assessment of process health determined from response measurements that track process respose times when reacting to requests from other processes or clients (regardless of resource consumption).
+An assessment of process health based on response-time metrics that measure how long it takes to react to requests from other processes or clients (regardless of resource consumption).

-Real user monitoring shows your visitors experience when they interact with your application.
-It is a combination of web analytics and performance measurements that build the picture of how your customer-facing components operate.
+Real user monitoring analyzes the experience that your customers have while interacting with your application.
+Real user monitoring is a combination of web analytics and performance measurements that build a picture of how well your customer-facing components perform.

-The time it takes for a service to be executed and complete a task.
+The time it takes for a service to execute and complete a task.

 Dynatrace identifies performance problems before your customers are affected by them and prioritizes problems based on customer impact, providing instant insight into problem severity and user experience impact.
-When Dynatrace discovers performance problems, it provides a single problem notification that identifies the problem root cause so you don’t have to manually interpret dozens of data sources identify the root cause and can fix them quicker.
+When Dynatrace discovers performance problems, it provides you with a single problem notification that identifies the root cause of the problem so you don’t have to manually interpret dozens of data sources to figure out what needs to be fixed.

-Because performance problems are seldom isolated and usually symptoms of larger issues, Dynatrace artificial intelligence looks at billions of events throughout your entire IT environment and helps you address the causes of problems, not the symptoms.
+Because performance problems are seldom isolated events (they're usually symptoms of larger issues), Dynatrace artificial intelligence can analyze up to billions of events that occur within your IT environment to help you address the causes of problems, not the symptoms.
 Dynatrace root cause analysis also streamlines bug fixing through deep-dive analysis into source code and database statements, letting you cut down mean time to repair by 90% or more.

 Processes are essentially containers that host services.
-When you look at processes you see topology information, whereas services give you code-level insight.
+When you look at processes you are looking at topology information, whereas services can provide code-level insights.
 For example, you might have a Tomcat process that hosts a web application in the form of a server-side service.
 While processes are host-centric—associated with a single machine in your environment—services are request-centric and therefore typically span across multiple machines in a data center.

 Server-side code executed within a process group.